Running vs Cycling: What's the Best Workout for Me?

 5.Cycling Builds More Muscle

 Running may develop muscle tone, but cycling on a bike can help to build muscle mass.
 That’s because muscles grow when they work against resistance.
 The pedals on a bike act as a resistance, which is why you’ll feel a burning sensation in your quads after a tough session on a bike.

 6.How to Decide Between Running or Cycling

-Exercising isn't always about building muscle and burning the most calories.
-It's also important to find something you enjoy and is accessible for you.
+Exercising isn’t always about building muscle and the most calories burned.
+It’s also important to find something you enjoy and is accessible for you.
 If you have a preference between the two, follow your instincts.
 Both forms of exercise can benefit your physical and mental health, so select the one that motivates you the most.

 Or, why choose just one?
 Consider doing a combination of running and biking throughout the week to work different muscle groups.

 Now, if you're looking for tips on how to fuel properly before and after your workout, try downloading the NTC app!